 Water conditions around the Apostle Islands National Lakeshore (AINL), Lake Superior, vary dramatically due to sheltering effects, rapidly changing winds from fast-moving storms, and reflection from steep cliffs (Fig. 1).
 Wave conditions are generally most sheltered near the mainland (where boaters launch) and increase in intensity toward the open waters of Lake Superior, which may cause boaters to underestimate wave conditions.
 Recent boating accidents are an unpleasant reminder of the potential dangers [CBS News, 9/3/2018, Father, three children killed, mother survives; NYPost, 5/2/2020, Person missing after boat capsizes off Long Island].

 With the goal of improving boater awareness and safety, we have developed Water Information for a Safe Coast (WISC)-Watch to provide real-time wave and water temperature conditions around the AINL.
 WISC-Watch is a network of SOFAR Spotter buoys (see Fig. 2 below) that have been strategically placed at many of the most popular boating destinations.
-Furthermore, ongoing outreach is being conducted by UW-Sea Grant to promote the use of real-time data and gather feedback about boating habits in the area.
-Outreach is a critical component we intend to use to optimize the system and achieve our project goal.
+Public outreach efforts are ongoing to promote the use of the real-time data.

 Fig. 1 Dangerous waves near the Mainland Sea Caves.